 For noteworthy accomplishments in the fields of architecture, as well as for the role played in developing significant architectural projects throughout his career, the SHARE Architects Opera Omnia Distinction went to: TRAJKO DIMITROV( Bulgaria), PETRAQ KOLEVICA (Albania), MIMOZA NESTOROVA TOMIĆ (North Macedonia), MAKS VELO (Albania), ŠPELA VIDEĆNIK (Slovenia), KATALIN CSILLAG and ZSOLT GUNTHER (Hungary), ALEXANDRU BELDIMAN (Romania), ALEKSANDAR STJEPANOVIC (Serbia), ATANAS PANOV (Bulgaria), ROMUALD LOEGLER (Poland), NICOS VALSAMAKIS (Greece), CSABA NAGY & KÁROLY PÓLUS (Hungary), SALI SPAHIU (Kosovo), Atelier 4 founded by TAMARA EFTIMI (Albania), VEDINA BABAHMETOVIĆ (Bosnia and Herzegovina). arh.
 TRAJKO DIMITROV (North Macedonia), arh.
 DIMITRIS ANTONAKAKIS (Greece), arh.
 IVO PETROV (Bulgaria), arh.
 GHEORGHE HEREȘ (Romania), arh.
 MARTIN GULESKI (North Macedonia), arh.
 BRANISLAV MITROVIC (Serbia), arh.
 Gheorghe Telipiz (Republic of Moldova), arh.
 Maksim Mitrojorgji (Albania), arh.
-Lulzim Nixha (Kosovo).
+Lulzim Nixha (Kosovo), arh.
+Majda Kregar (Slovenia).

 In 1956 he graduated from the Technical Faculty in Skopje – Architectural department.
 In 1957, after